WillowRw/WillowRw.github.io/_pages/about.md

   - /about.html
 ---

-Greetings, I am a graduate student in the School of Electronic and Information Engineering (SCUT) underer the supervision of [Dr. Lin Shu](https://www2.scut.edu.cn/ft/2021/1102/c29779a449585/page.htm) and [Prof. YanWu Xu](https://www2.scut.edu.cn/ft/2021/1220/c29779a519449/page.htm) .
+Greetings, I am a graduate student in the School of Electronic and Information Engineering (SCUT) underer the supervision of [Dr. Lin Shu](https://www2.scut.edu.cn/ft/2021/1102/c29779a449585/page.htm) and [Prof. Yanwu Xu](https://www2.scut.edu.cn/ft/2021/1220/c29779a519449/page.htm) .
 My interest currently lies broadly in AI4Health.

 Education
 ======